-This is the covariance predictor proposed by Engle in \cite{DCC}; replacing $R_t$ with $\tilde R_t$ we obtain the iterated whitener proposed by Barratt and Boyd in \cite{cov_barrat_2022}.
+This is the covariance predictor proposed in \citep{DCC}; replacing $\hat R_t$ with $\tilde R_t$ we obtain the iterated whitener proposed by Barratt and Boyd in \citep{cov_barrat_2022}.
 As mentioned above, they are typically quite close.

 It is common to choose the volatility half-life $H^\text{vol}$ to be smaller than the correlation half-life $H^\text{cor}$.
-The intuition here is that we can average over fewer past samples when we predict the $n$ volatilities $\hat{\sigma}_t$, but need more past samples to reliably estimate the $n(n-1)/2$ off-diagonal entries of $R_t$.
-Numerical experiments on real return data confirm that choosing a faster volatility half-life than correlation half-life yields better estimates.
+The intuition here is that we can average over fewer past samples when we predict the $n$ volatilities $\hat{\sigma}_t$, but need more past samples to reliably estimate the $n(n-1)/2$ off-diagonal entries of $\hat R_t$.
+Empirical studies on real return data confirm that choosing a faster volatility half-life than correlation half-life yields better estimates.

-\section{Combined multiple iterated EWMAs}
+\chapter{Combined multiple iterated EWMAs}

-In this section we introduce a novel covariance predictor, which we call combined multiple iterated EWMAs, for which we use the acronym CM-IEWMA.
+In this chapter we introduce a novel covariance predictor, which we call combined multiple iterated EWMAs, for which we use the acronym CM-IEWMA.
 The CM-IEWMA predictor is constructed from a modest number of IEWMA predictors, with different pairs of half-lives, which are combined using dynamically varying weights that are based on recent performance.

 The CM-IEWMA predictor is motivated by the idea that different pairs of half-lives may work better for different market conditions.
-For example, short half-lives may perform better in volatile markets, while long half-lives may perform better for calm markets where conditions are changing slowly.
+For example, short half-lives perform better in volatile markets, while long half-lives perform better for calm markets where conditions are changing slowly.

-\subsection{Dynamically weighted prediction combiner}
+\section{Dynamically weighted prediction combiner}

 We first describe the idea in a general setting.
 We start with $K$ different covariance predictors, denoted $\hat \Sigma^{(k)}_t$, $k=1, \ldots, K$.
-These could be any of the predictors described above, or predictors of the same type with different parameter values, \eg, half-life (for EWMA) or pairs of half-lives (for IEWMA).
-In some contexts these different predictors are referred to as a set of $K$ experts~\cite{hastie2009elements, jordan1994hierarchical}.
+These could be any of the predictors described above, or predictors of the same type with different parameter values, \eg, half-lives (for EWMA) or pairs of half-lives (for IEWMA).
+In some contexts these different predictors are referred to as a set of $K$ experts~\citep{hastie2009elements, jordan1994hierarchical}.